Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: Local existence and uniqueness of solutions to Problem

-If assuming conditions of the local existence Theorem \ref{t:Newext2} with $C^1$ boundary $\del{}\Omega(0)$ of $\Omega(0)$ for $t\in[0,T)$, then there is at least one Makino solution given by Theorem \ref{t:Newext2} and $\rw^i\in C^0([0,T),H^{s}(\Omega(t)))\cap C^1([0,T),H^{s-1}(\Omega(t)))$.
-Using above result, we conclude any two classical solutions are the same, that is, there is a unique classical solution of the system and the unique solution has to be the Makino solution.
-We complete this proof. \end{proof} \begin{remark} We point out \cite[Proposition $2$]{Brauer1998} proved the uniqueness theorem of the \textit{Makino solutions} (which allow us obtain a symmetric hyperbolic system) instead of all \textit{classical solutions}, since \cite{Brauer1998} presumes two solutions solve Makino's formulations (make sure the hyperbolic system is not degenerated) of Euler--Poisson system and energy estimates lead to they are equal in the lenslike shape region if data are the same, this can be done only if $\rrho^{\frac{\gamma-1}{2}}(t)\in H^s$ rather than more general condition $\rrho^{\gamma-1}(t)\in H^s$ for all classical solutions.
+If assuming conditions of the local existence theorem \ref{t:Newext2} with $C^1$ boundary $\del{}\Omega(0)$ of $\Omega(0)$ for $t\in[0,T)$, then there is at least one Makino solution given by Theorem \ref{t:Newext2} and $\rw^i\in C^0([0,T),H^{s}(\Omega(t)))\cap C^1([0,T),H^{s-1}(\Omega(t)))$.
+Using the above result, we conclude any two regular solutions are the same.
+That is, there is a unique regular solution of the system and the unique solution has to be the Makino type solution with the compact data.
+We complete this proof. \end{proof}

+\begin{remark} We point out \cite[Proposition $2$]{Brauer1998} proved the uniqueness theorem of the \textit{Makino solutions} instead of all \textit{regular solutions}, since \cite{Brauer1998} presumes two solutions solve Makino's formulations of the Euler--Poisson system and energy estimates lead to they are equal in the lenslike shape region if data are the same.
+This can be done only if $\rrho^{\frac{\gamma-1}{2}}(t)\in H^s$ rather than $\rrho^{\gamma-1}(t)\in H^s$ for all regular solutions.
 Therefore, the uniqueness of \cite{Brauer1998} implies the solution satisfying $\rrho^{\frac{\gamma-1}{2}}(t)\in H^s$ is unique.
-In other words, it can not rule out the possibility that there are more than one solutions solve diffuse problem with the same data, one of them is Makino solution satisfying $\rrho^{\frac{\gamma-1}{2}}(t)\in H^s$ and the other satisfying $\rrho^{\gamma-1}(t)\in H^s$ but $\rrho^{\frac{\gamma-1}{2}}(t)\notin H^s$.
-However, above Strong Uniqueness Theorem \ref{t:unithm1} exactly overcomes this difficulty. \end{remark}
+In other words, it can not rule out the possibility that there are more than one solutions to solve Problem \ref{prob} with the same data, one of them is the Makino solution satisfying $\rrho^{\frac{\gamma-1}{2}}(t)\in H^s$ and the other satisfying $\rrho^{\gamma-1}(t)\in H^s$ but $\rrho^{\frac{\gamma-1}{2}}(t)\notin H^s$.
+However, the above strong uniqueness theorem \ref{t:unithm1} overcomes this difficulty. \end{remark}